Matthews Arena: Metropolitan District Commission ownership

-In April 16, 1953, the Boston Garden-Arena Corporation sold the Boston Arena to Samuel L. Pinsly for $240,000.
+On April 16, 1953, the Boston Garden-Arena Corporation sold the Boston Arena to Samuel L. Pinsly for $240,000.
 He planned on doubling the size of the building and converting it into a garment manufacturing facility, as the purchase agreement included a five-year ban on sports or events at building unless it was acquired by a government entity.
 Three months later, the building was purchased by the Metropolitan District Commission for $280,000, which planned on using it for high school sports and other athletic events.
 Francis Ouimet was named chairman of the MDC's Boston Arena Authority and Clark Hodder was named manager of the Arena.

 In 1975, the MDC offered to sell the Arena to the city of Boston for $450,000.
 The city leased the building from the MDC pending completion of the purchase.
 The sale never took place and in 1977, the MDC leased the Arena at no cost to Northeastern University.